Domiii/NoGap/README.md

 NoGap
 =============

-The NoGap framework delivers RPC + asset management + some other good stuff for enjoyable Host &lt;-> Client architecture development.
+The NoGap framework delivers Simple code sharing + RPC + asset management + some other good stuff for enjoyable Host &lt;-> Client architecture development.

-This module is called `No` `Gap` because it removes the typical gap that exists between host and client and that makes a client<->server architecture so cumbersome to develop.
+NoGap's primary use case is development of rich single-page, client-side applications while alleviating the typical hassles of doing so.

-NoGap's primary use case is to develop rich client-side applications while alleviating the typical hassles of doing so.
+This module is called `No` `Gap` because it removes the typical gap that exists between host and client and that makes a Client <-> Server architecture so cumbersome to develop.

 Have a look at the [Samples](#samples) for reference.